 Once upon a time, it seemed ludicrous to knock down a perfectly good house and build a new one in its place.
-Why go to all that trouble when you could just sell and move to another home?
-Well, in the modern world, attitudes have shifted considerably, and a knockdown and rebuild is now an extremely attractive option for many Kiwis.
+Why go to all that trouble when you could sell and move to another home?
+However, attitudes have shifted considerably in the modern world, and a knockdown and rebuild is now an extremely attractive option for many Kiwis.

-In fact, many builders like us are doing more knockdown and rebuilds than ever before.
-With cheaper demolition costs these days, coupled with all the other benefits, here’s why so many New Zealanders are opting to stay put, and still get the new home of their dreams.
+Many builders like us are doing more knockdowns and rebuilds than ever before.
+With cheaper demolition costs these days, coupled with all the other benefits, here’s why so many New Zealanders are opting to stay put and still get the new home of their dreams.

-A knockdown and rebuild is pretty much just what the name implies.
+A knockdown rebuild is pretty much just what the name implies.
 It’s a great option if you already own or have a mortgage on your existing house and land, but your home no longer suits your needs.
-Rather than going through the expense and hassle of selling your home and buying a new one, you simply knock the old one down and start again.
+So rather than going through the expense and hassle of selling your home and buying a new one, you knock the old one down and start again.
 A new home built on the land you already own.

 The benefits of knockdown and rebuild

 Firstly, if you already own the land, you don’t need to go shopping around.
-Think of all the expenses associated with a new land purchase, before you even think about the building process.
-You’ll probably need lawyers, finance brokers, a stack of paperwork, plus any land you buy is going to be priced accordingly for a real estate agent to get their cut.
-Why go to that extra expense if you’ve already got a parcel of land you love?
+Think of all the expenses associated with a new land purchase before even thinking about the building process.
+You’ll probably need lawyers, finance brokers, a stack of paperwork, plus any land you buy will be priced accordingly for a real estate agent to get their cut.
+So why go to that extra expense if you’ve already got a parcel of land you love?

-If you’ve got an older home and you need more space, building an extension is a possibility.
-Add an extra room, or even a whole extra storey.
+If you’ve got an older home and need more space, building an extension is possible.
+Add an extra room or even a whole extra storey.
 While this can sometimes be a good idea, there’s plenty of problems.
 Firstly, keeping the style consistent is tricky, so you might end up with an extra room that looks totally out of place.
 Secondly, consider all the plumbing and wiring in your home.
 It’s not likely to be in peak condition anymore if your house has been around a while.

 Perhaps the biggest reason to consider a knockdown and rebuild is the financial cost.
 If you think about all the expenses of moving, it adds up pretty quickly.